p-org/PSharp/README.md

 Where ${PROJECT\_PATH} is the path to your P# project and ${SOLUTION\_NAME} is the name of your P# solution.

 To specify an output path destination please use the option ```/o:${OUTPUT\_PATH}```.

+## Publications
+- **Asynchronous Programming, Analysis and Testing with State Machines**.
+Pantazis Deligiannis, Alastair F. Donaldson, Jeroen Ketema, Akash Lal and Paul Thomson.
+In the *36th Annual ACM SIGPLAN Conference on Programming Language Design and Implementation* (PLDI 2015), to appear.